 Pharmacogenomics is the study of genetic variations that influence an individual’s response to drugs.
 Pharmacogenomics is the combination of pharmacology and genomics.
 Pharmacology is the part of science that studies how drugs work.
 Genomics is the study of a person’s genome including the interactions of those genes with each other and with the person’s environment.
 Each person responds uniquely to treatment, while one treatment approach may work well for one individual, the same approach may not be effective or may cause adverse drug effects in other patients.
-The implementation of pharmacogenomics helps physicians make informed treatment decisions.
-This will lead to better outcomes by decreasing adverse drug events and by increasing the effectiveness of drugs.
+The implementation of pharmacogenomics may help physicians make informed treatment decisions.
+This may lead to better outcomes by decreasing adverse drug events and by increasing the effectiveness of drugs.

 PGxOne™ Plus provides comprehensive coverage.
-It assays 53 genes in a single test covering over 310 medical condition and 20 therapeutic areas including cardiology, oncology, pain management, and psychiatry.
-It detects around 200 variants and provides recommendations for over 300 commercial drugs.
+It assays 53 genes in a single test covering 200 variants.
 PGxOne™ Plus utilizes the most advanced technology NGS, provides medically actionable and clinically relevant data.
 NGS delivers comprehensive genetic variant coverage and capable of detecting Copy Number Variations, deletions, insertions, and substitutions.
 It applies proprietary bioinformatics methodologies for data analysis and interpretation.
 The process is easy and convenient and has a fast turn-around-time.

 Specific submission requirements are as follows: PGxOne™ Plus testing uses DNA isolated from buccal swabs, mouthwash/oral rinse, blood or saliva.